 (6) (a) Except as provided in pars. (b) and (c), if a gift of marital property during marriage by a spouse does not comply with s.
 766.53, the other spouse may bring an action to recover the property or a compensatory judgment equal to the amount by which the gift exceeded the limit under s.
 766.53.
 The other spouse may bring the action against the donating spouse, the gift recipient or both.
-The other spouse must commence the action within the earliest of one year after he or she has notice of the gift, one year after a dissolution or on refore the deadline for filing a claim under s.
+The other spouse must commence the action within the earliest of one year after he or she has notice of the gift, one year after a dissolution or on or before the deadline for filing a claim under s.
 859.01 after the death of either spouse.
-If the recovery occurs after a dissolution or the death of either spouse, the recovery is limited to 50% of the recovery that would have been available if the recovery had occurred during marriage.
+If the recovery occurs during marriage, it is marital property.
+If the recovery is limited to 50% of the recovery that would have been available if the recovery had occurred during marriage.